LivingInSyn/RMML/README.md

 - Chrome Remote Desktop
 - ~~Rustdesk~~ (PR: #1)

+## Using it:
+Carbon Black: see the CarbonBlack directory

 ## Schema
 New RMMs should be added to the top level `RMM` object in `rmm.yml`